igorganich/damn-vulnerable-defi-halmos/test/the-rewarder/README.md

 //if (!MerkleProof.verify(inputClaim.proof, root, leaf)) revert InvalidProof();
 ...
 ```
+It is also worth saying that we are assuming here that the **MerkleProof** implementation is bug free and works as expected.
 ### Avoiding nested vm.startPrank()
 The current version of Halmos does not support nested `startPrank()`.
 So let's replace
 ```solidity